Casey LeBlanc

 Cassandra Beth "Casey" LeBlanc (born November 4, 1987) is a Canadian recording artist, She was a contestant on the third season of the popular reality television show Canadian Idol, and was the fifth-place finisher.
-Born in Woodstock, New Brunswick, the eldest daughter of Constance and Leo LeBlanc, she is from Nackawic, New Brunswick.
+Born in Woodstock, New Brunswick, the eldest daughter of Constance and Leo LeBlanc, she is from Nackawic-Millville, New Brunswick.
 Her two younger siblings include Evan and Delaney LeBlanc.

 Canadian Idol

 In the Top 32 round, she sang Sam Cooke's "Bring it on Home to Me" which earned her a place in the Top 10.